 This paper focuses on the effect of cleanup grants on housing values.
 Cleanup grants provide up to \$200,000 to perform cleanup activities at a brownfield site contaminated by petroleum or hazardous substances.
+Entities eligible for cleanup grants include state, local, and most tribal governments; quasi-government entities such as redevelopment agencies; and non-profit organizations.
+Eligible entitles must have sole ownership of the cleanup site.
 Due to budgetary limitations, no eligible entity may apply for funding cleanup activities at more than three sites.
 Cleanup grants require a 20 percent cost share in the form of a contribution of money, labor, material, or services for eligible and allowable costs; however, applicants may request a waiver of the cost share requirement based on financial hardship.
 The performance period for cleanup grants is three years.
 Cleanup grant proposals are evaluated against both threshold and ranking criteria.
 Applicants must pass all threshold criteria in order to quality for funding.
 Threshold criteria include site ownership and eligibility for federal brownfield assistance, community notification and opportunity for public comment prior to proposal submission, and a letter from the appropriate state or tribal environmental authority acknowledging that the applicant plans to apply for federal brownfield assistance.

 Conditional upon passing all threshold criteria, the proposal will receive a numerical score from the evaluation panel.
 Scores are based on several evaluation fields, including community need, project description and feasibility, community involvement and partnerships, and reduction of threats to human health and the environment.
-Once scored, cleanup grant proposals are ranked from highest to lowest score and then awarded funding in rank order until the program budget has been exhausted.5 Since passage of the Brownfields Law through FY 2013, EPA has competitively awarded 993 cleanup grants totaling \$188.6 million.
+Once scored, cleanup grant proposals are ranked from highest to lowest score and then awarded funding in rank order until the program budget has been exhausted.
+Since passage of the Brownfields Law through FY 2013, the EPA has competitively awarded 993 cleanup grants totaling \$188.6 million.